Home » Health & Safety Channel » Parents' Concussion Knowledge Limited But Support For Mandatory School Policies Strong

 Half know coach or parent who would return child to return to play too soon after a concussion

-A new survey of parents of children age 12 to 17 years playing school sports reported a surprising lack of knowledge by parents of concussion risks although six in ten were at least somewhat worried their children will suffer a concussion while playing school sports.
-The survey also found that eight in ten support a requirement that an athlete be evaluated and cleared by a doctor before being allowed to return to play sports after suffering a concussion.
+A survey by C.S.
+Mott Children's Hospital and the University of Michigan of parents of children age 12 to 17 years playing school sports reported a surprising lack of knowledge by parents of concussion risks, although six in ten were at least somewhat worried their children will suffer a concussion while playing school sports.

 Parent knowledge limited